Fast Spectrum Estimation of Some Kernel Matrices: Theoretical results

-Hence, there exists a length scale $\lambda$ that makes $\kappa$ satisfy \eqref{eq:quickdecay}.
+Hence, for each $\epsilon>0$, there exists a length scale $\lambda$ that makes $\kappa$ satisfy \eqref{eq:quickdecay}.
 Analogous results may be obtained for other radial basis function (RBF) kernels by finding appropriate limits with respect to the length scale (as with respect to $\lambda$ above).
 However, the exact relationship of $s$, $l$, and $\lambda$ in the previous display to a given tolerance $\epsilon$ as in \eqref{eq:quickdecay} warrants further study, since it may allow for a more precise formulation of moment bounds.
 This may be done in combination with studies similar to \cite{jinmusco,muscomusco}.

-Second, it is not clear {\it a priori} whether or not any distribution $\Xi$ that satisfies \eqref{eq:specialdistrib} in the above proposition exists, and if it does, where its support lies.
+Second, it is not clear {\it a priori} whether or not any distribution $E$ that satisfies \eqref{eq:specialdistrib} in the above proposition exists, and if it does, where its support lies.
 If such a distribution exists, then the method outlined at the beginning of this section should work.
 It turns out that such a distribution does exist; we next give an example.

 \begin{example} Fix $n=49$, $k=7$.
-We construct a distribution $\Xi$ such that the random vector $\mathbf{z}$ sampled from it satisfies the mixed moment condition in Proposition~\ref{prop:momentmatch}.
-To do so, we assume that $\mathbf{z}$ takes the same value in each coordinate; for such distributions, the first equation of \eqref{eq:specialdistrib} is automatically satisfied.
-Then, to simplify the search for $\Xi$, we assume that it has finite support.
-This assumption makes the second equation of \eqref{eq:specialdistrib} equivalent to the system of 7 equations in 8 unknowns
+We construct a distribution $E$ satisfying the moment conditions of \eqref{eq:specialdistrib}.
+To do so, we assume that $E$ has finite support.
+This simplifying assumption makes the second equation of \eqref{eq:specialdistrib} equivalent to the system of 7 equations in 8 unknowns